 Basement Architects in London

 On this basis of this knowledge we are able to set out what we believe are the ingredients for a successful basement project.
 These range from the principle issues of light and space, to points relating to the design and construction process of a basement, and the many issues of detail that arise in these projects thereafter.

-1. Internal Height
+1. Floor to Ceiling Height

 2. Location of the Stair